 - Multiple (customizable) levels

-To get you excited you can see what the game will look like below after you've finished the tutorial series:
+To get you excited you can see what the game will look like after you've finished these chapters:

-These tutorials will combine a large number of concepts as discussed in previous tutorials and demonstrate how they can work together as a whole.
-Therefore, it is important to have at least finished the Getting started section before working your way through these tutorials.
+These chapters will combine a large number of concepts from previous chapters and demonstrate how they can work together as a whole.
+Therefore, it is important to have at least finished the Getting started chapters before working your way through these series.

-Also, several tutorials will require concepts from other tutorials (for example
+Also, several chapters will require concepts from other chapters (

-If you believe you're ready to get your hands dirty then move on to the next tutorial.
+If you believe you're ready to get your hands dirty then move on to the next chapter.